GKPr0/Platform_Java/Lecture1_Java/README.md

             }

-3. Describe Java sealed classes introduced (Java 17) -> https://openjdk.java.net/jeps/360, https://openjdk.java.net/jeps/409
+3. <b>Describe Java sealed classes introduced (Java 17)</b> -> https://openjdk.java.net/jeps/360, https://openjdk.java.net/jeps/409
     - A sealed class or interface can be extended or implemented only by those classes and interfaces permitted to do so.

             package com.example.geometry;